This post may contain affiliate links. Please read my affiliate disclaimer for more info.

 Once you’re signed in to your Siteground Dashboard, mouse over to where it says “My Accounts”.
 After you’re in the “My Accounts” Tab, Click on “Go to cPanel”.
 Once you’re in the cPanel, Scroll down to “WordPress Tools”

 Once you’ve clicked on WordPress Tools, click install and follow the prompts to get WordPress installed on your new website.

-Once WordPress has been installed on your new website, it’s time to login, pick a theme and start blogging!
+Once WordPress has been installed on your new website, it’s time to log in, pick a theme and start blogging!

 4: PICK AND CUSTOMIZE A THEME

-Don’t let yourself get overwhelmed with choosing a theme – just choose one you like for now and start from there.
+Don’t let yourself get overwhelmed with choosing a theme – just choose the one you like for now and start from there.

 There are thousands of free themes on WordPress that are customizable enough to make things look the way you want them, and there are thousands of tutorials on YouTube that will show you how to customize each one.

 In your WordPress Dashboard, hover your mouse over the word “Appearance” on the sidebar, and select “Themes”.